About: The River Group

 Schona Jolly QC and Dee Masters, Cloisters

-A leading discrimination and employment silk, Shona Jolly QC, together with Dee Masters, will present a session on the sometimes overlooked subject of religious discrimination.
+A leading discrimination and employment silk, Shona Jolly QC, together with Dee Masters, will present a session on the very timely topic of sex discrimination.

 To register your place at any of the above seminars please click here.